dalianliyan/EnglishDictionary/README.md

 # EnglishDictionary
-An English Dictionary for Personal usage.
+An English dictionary for personal usage.